 - System Services - Gives access to computer resources and the underlying operating system, such as memory, file system, devices, processes, and threads.

-- Windows User Interface - Create and manage a user interface, such as display output, prompt for user input, and other support for user interaction.
+- Windows User Interface - Create and manage a user interface, such as display output, prompt for user input, and support for user interaction.

 - Microsoft's complete overview of the Windows API.